computationalmedialab/Image-Clustering-tiktok-vape/README.md

 ## Data Collection

 We collected data over several days using [a TikTok website scraper from this repository](https://github.com/drawrowfly/tiktok-scraper).
 In order to replicate this project, you will need access to the project data archive.
-The data is stored in a single screenshots folder with all images named by TikTok ID.
+The data is stored in this archive in a single screenshots folder with all images named by TikTok ID.
 The folder name: “Image Clustering/Screenshots”.

 ## Data Preparation